 Winter is just around the bend for Benton, Louisiana, residents.
 It won’t be long before you fire up the furnace to fend off the chill.
 And not long after that, you’ll have sticker shock from opening your higher utility bill.
 Fortunately, there are several simple tasks you can do throughout your home that will cut your heating costs this season.

 At Your Windows

 Cover your windows with plastic, and seal the edges tightly with tape.
-Make sure to lock them before sealing off, as locked windows have a tighter seal.
+Make sure to lock them before sealing them off, as locked windows have a tighter seal.
 You can detect drafts by holding a lit stick of incense in front of your window.
-If the smokes blows away from the window after you?ve covered it with plastic, apply caulk around the frame to seal it.
+If the smoke blows away from the window after you’ve covered it with plastic, apply caulk around the frame to seal it.

 At Your Doors

 Just as you would your windows, lock and cover patio doors with plastic.
 Check for drafts, and caulk around the frames.
 Inspect your other doors for light under and around the frame.
 If you see any, put new weatherstripping in.
 If your weatherstripping is in good shape at the bottom, you can raise the threshold by turning the screws in the frame counterclockwise.
 Make sure you can still open the door easily so as not to damage the weatherstripping.

 At Your Walls

 Seal outlet boxes along outer walls with caulking.
 These aren’t insulated and can let cool air in.
 Walk the exterior of your house, and check all pipes and vents for a good seal.
 Spray foam works well to seal holes along exterior walls.

 Make sure your attic insulation is adequate and in good shape.
 Check for light, and seal any holes with caulk or spray foam.
 Check the area around the attic access for spaces, and insulate as needed.

 Inspect your ductwork for cracks and leaks where heated air will escape.
 You can seal these with duct tape.
 Wrap ducts with insulating tape or material to help keep the air warmer as it moves further from the furnace.